Black Heroes/Sidekicks

 t-sh034SH 034

 Spanish comic book El Corsario de Hierro. !En La Boca del Lobo!
 The story centers around a slave named Tamak who serves the palace of the Sultan in Constantinople.
 He attacks his masters and eventually frees other slaves aboard slave ships.
 1971.
-B
+I have one issue only

 Price: $60.00